splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

      - No permissions needed for the original dashboard
      - Write permissions for the target dashboard group, as the mirror inherits permissions from the dashboard group it is saved to

-:sup:`*` When you view the :strong:`Mirrors of this dashboard` list on the :strong:`Dashboard Info` page of a dashboard, not all mirrors might show up.
+:sup:`*` When you view the :strong:`Mirrors of this dashboard` list on the :strong:`Dashboard Info` page of a dashboard, not all mirrors might appear.
 The list only shows mirrors for which you have read permissions.

 :sup:`**` When a dashboard has one or more mirrors, the :guilabel:`Delete dashboard` option is not available; it is replaced with the :guilabel:`Remove mirror` option.
-If all mirrors have been removed from the groups in which they were placed, the :guilabel:`Delete dashboard` option will be available on the last mirror.
+If all mirrors are removed from the groups in which they were placed, the :guilabel:`Delete dashboard` option will be available on the last mirror.

 :sup:`***` If you want to delete the last dashboard mirror in the same group as the original dashboard, and the original dashboard inherits permissions from this group, you have to change the permission settings of the original dashboard so that it inherits permissions from another group.